viamage/android-numberone-adore-dialer/README.md

 ### NumberOne SIP Dialer

 Fork of CSipSimple created by Adore Technologies.
-GNU licensed now as it was *designated* to be.
+GPL2 licensed now as it was *designated* to be.

 ---